-SFPD has access to telephone interpreters who speak over 90 languages, including Tagalog, Vietnamese, Hindi, Korean, Japanese, German, French, and Italian.
+SFPD has access to telephone interpreters who speak many different languages, including Tagalog, Vietnamese, Hindi, Korean, Japanese, German, French, Italian, and many more!

 SFPD WILL PROVIDE LANGUAGE SERVICES WHEN YOU TALK WITH A POLICE OFFICER

 CAN MY CHILD, RELATIVE, OR A BYSTANDER INTERPRET FOR ME?